joesingo/cms/README.md

 | breadcrumbs | [Breadcrumbs](http://ui-patterns.com/patterns/Breadcrumbs) as a list of pages starting with the home page and ending with current page.
 Each page has properties `path` (relative URL to page) and `title` |
 | children    | List of child pages sorted by title.
 Each item in the list has properties `path`, `title` and `children` (loop through the `children` property recursively to get *all* pages beneath this one in the hierarchy) |

+### Static files

+Static files (e.g. CSS, JavaScript, images) can also be exported.
+Any file whose extension is listed in `static_filetypes` config option (see [site configuration](#site-configuration)) will be copied to the output directory when the site is exported.

+The path of the static file relative to the root of the content directory is preserved, e.g. if there is a file `content/a/b/c/style.css`, it will be copied to `output/a/b/c/style.css`

+Static files from template directories (see [site configuration](#site-configuration)) are also exported in the same way.
+Note that the files are not 'namespaced' in any way, so files may be overwritten if several template directories contain static files with the same relative path.

 ### Directory structure

 Content is structured in a hierarchical manner that can go as many layers deep